- How we collect information about you

-- Our employees, contractors and volunteers on a need-to-know basis
+- Our employees, contractors, Board members, and volunteers on a need-to-know basis.

 - Our current website developers and administrators – Created by Arc Ltd and Tim Coysh Web Design.

-- Individuals who contact us asking for details of a Member Church, Body in Association or Intermediate Body will be directed to the name and contact details listed in these directories on our website
+- Individuals who contact us asking for details of a Member Church, Charities and Networks in Association, or Intermediate Body will be directed to the name and contact details listed in these directories on our website.

 Where we keep your personal data